memory125/WebCosmosDB/README.md

 >* This web app is developed by .net framework.
 >* You should create the Azure Cosmos DB with MongoDB API first.
 >* Copy the url & key or connectionstring from the cosmos graph database created above.
->* Replace "endpoint", "authkey", "database" and "collection" with your real keys in Web.config.
+>* Replace "DefaultConnection" with your real keys in Web.config.
 >* Run this sample via Visual Studio 2017.

 ## quickstartcore
 >* This web app is developed by .net core.
 >* You should create the Azure Cosmos DB with SQL API first.
 >* Copy the url & key or connectionstring from the cosmos graph database created above.
->* Replace "endpoint", "authkey", "database" and "collection" with your real keys in Web.config.
+>* Replace "endpoint", "authkey", "database" and "collection" with your real keys in DocumentDBRepository.cs.
 >* Run this sample via Visual Studio 2017.

 ## table-dotnet